 Find out more on the exhibition „Willy Brandt 1913-1992.
 A Life for Freedom, Peace and Reconciliation between Nations”.

-- The touring exhibition was already on display in Berlin, Cologne and Bonn.
+The international touring exhibition was already on display in Moscow and is currently taking a short break.